 Yield farming offers crypto investors a means to maximize gains from their portfolio.
-But the strategies are vast and complex and may have big tax implications.
+But the strategies are vast and may have big tax implications.
 Learn about yield farming and how it’s taxed.

 Yield farming lets investors do precisely that.
 It sprung up out of the DeFi movement and investors have pumped millions of dollars into the market since.